Loading...

 Scenario

-You are managing multiple long-running processes on a remote system and need a reliable way to keep sessions organized and accessible if your connection drops.
-You decide to use tmux so you can detach, reconnect, and continue work without losing state.
+You are managing multiple long-running processes on a remote system and need a reliable way to keep work organized and accessible if your connection drops.
+You decide to use tmux so you can detach, reconnect, and continue without losing state.

 Operator context